i-sanyam/graininsight/letsencrypt/README.md

 ## Future Work
 Will explore this if need be of a standalone server.
 Using certbot command interactively gives a lot of options, including the option to auto renew certificates.
-The current process requires manual update of certificates. sudo certbot --nginx -d app.grainscan.in
+The current process requires manual update of certificates. sudo certbot --nginx -d api.grainscan.in